 M.Eng. for International Students

-Here on campus, you will find a highly diverse culture that welcomes students from all over the world.
-Nearly 22 percent--almost 5,000--of Cornell University students come from 118 countries outside the U.S.A.
-The university's International Students and Scholars Office (ISSO) provides many services to international students.
-The small city of Ithaca is multi-cultural, with many nations represented in cultural activities, and restaurants that feature foods of many countries.
+On our Ithaca campus you will find a highly diverse culture that welcomes students from all over the world.
+Nearly 22 percent—almost 5,000—of Cornell University students come from 118 countries outside the U.S.A.
+The university's Office of Global Learning provides many services to international students.
+The small city of Ithaca is multi-cultural, with many nations represented in cultural activities and restaurants featuring cuisines of many countries.
 Learn more about living in Ithaca, explore Cornell's campus and the community.
-Most people agree it is a wonderful place to live!
+Most people here agree it is a wonderful place to live!

 Admission for International Applicants: English Language Proficiency

 All International Applicants must be able to demonstrate a minimum required level of English Language Proficiency in order to be considered for admission.

 For the IBT TOEFL, you must meet the following minimum required scores as determined by the Cornell Graduate School in each of the following sections in order to be considered for admission to our field:

 - Listening: 15

 - Writing: 20

 A combined overall score of 7.0 or higher is required for consideration for admission when submitting an IELTS score.

 If you are not able to meet or exceed the minimum scores in each of the four sections of the IBT TOEFL or the combined overall score of the IELTS, you will not be considered eligible for admission to Cornell University.
 No exceptions will be made.